Arafat2198/Flutter-Movie-App/README.md

 # Flutter-Movie-App
-Movie & TV Show App Using Dart and Flutter SDK
-Replica of the IMDB mobile app
+Movie & TV Show App Using Dart and Flutter SDK, Replica of the IMDB mobile app

 Rest Api used - https://developers.themoviedb.org/3